Ucommerce Pipelines Explained

 One of the things you will need when building complex sites with Ucommerce is the pipeline system.

-A pipeline is a series of tasks, which execute in a sequental order.
-You can use these tasks to execute whatever business logic you want, when working with baskets, orders, or any object.
+A pipeline is a series of tasks, which will execute in a sequental order.
+You can use these tasks to execute whatever business logic you want, when working with baskets or orders.
+Currently, the pipeline system only applies to baskets and orders.

 A pipeline consists of three things: